-As I mentioned, you’ll find Israeli salad with many dishes in Israel, whether it’s alongside breakfast as I had that day, stuffed in a pitta bread with falafel or other fillings, or simply as a side to kebabs and other mains.
+As I mentioned, you’ll find Israeli salad with many dishes in Israel.
+That can be anything from alongside breakfast as I had that day, to stuffed in a pitta bread with falafel or other fillings.
+Or enjoy it simply as a side to kebabs and other mains.
 It’s incredibly versatile, and tasty, despite how simple it is.
 No wonder you find it everywhere.

 As for us, well apparently the bike ride was one of my elder son’s favorite parts of the trip so he has some good memories there.
 And I’ll definitely be making this salad a few more times at home too.
 Give it a try and discover it’s endless uses.

 - 1 tomato